 Swap with other bloggers

 A ton of bloggers are more than willing to swap books with you.
-Off the top of my head, I know Tayte from Reading in Paradise and Ruby from Ruby's Reads are currently looking to swap books.
+Off the top of my head, I know Tayte from Reading in Paradise is currently looking to swap books.

 Ask your local librarian or bookstore

 These people sometimes receive ARCs.
 It can't hurt to politely introduce yourself and ask if you can leave your contact information with them in case they have any ARCs they are willing to pass on to you.

 3. Should you write a review policy?

 YES!
 Even if your blog has only been running for a day, you should write a clear and to the point review policy.
 You can use my Review Policy as a guide if you'd like.

 The biggest shock to me when I first started blogging was the incredible number of authors who would contact me for review requests (particularly indie and self-published authors).
 This WILL happen to you, so it's best to be prepared.

 What you should include in your review policy:

 - What book format do you accept?
 Not accept?
 (ARCs, finished copies, audiobooks, e-books?)